-Each of these poses a significant non-technical challenge for you as the developer while also confusing your users, which is why we discourage the use of the "dangerous" permission level.
+Each of these poses a significant nontechnical challenge for you as the developer while also confusing your users, which is why we discourages the use of the dangerous permission level.

-Network transactions are inherently risky for security, because it involves transmitting data that is potentially private to the user.
+Network transactions are inherently risky for security, because they involve transmitting data that is potentially private to the user.
 People are increasingly aware of the privacy concerns of a mobile device, especially when the device performs network transactions, so it's very important that your app implement all best practices toward keeping the user's data secure at all times.

 Networking on Android is not significantly different from other Linux